abhishekdipu/notes-redux/notes/3_redux_with_react/3. multiple reducers/info.md

 ## Scenario :

-- we want to impletement 2 features cake and iceCream
+- we want to implement 2 features cake and iceCream

 ## Steps: